SageMaker / Client / create_compilation_job

 The output location for the compiled model and the device (target) that the model runs on

-The Amazon Resource Name (ARN) of the IAM role that Amazon SageMaker assumes to perform the model compilation job.
+The Amazon Resource Name (ARN) of the IAM role that Amazon SageMaker AI assumes to perform the model compilation job.

 You can also provide a